 Baby Shower Food

 The hostess kept it simple and had three different quiches from Honey and Rye Bakehouse.
 Let me tell you, it was so delicious!
 With the printable food tent cards, it was easy for guests to see what kind the quiches were.
 I think labeling food is especially important.
-You never know if someone is vegetarian, gluten free, or have an allergy.
+You never know if someone is vegetarian, gluten free, or has an allergy.
 I have seen food tent cards be super simple to calling out all the ingredients.

 I ordered the cake from Target Bakery, available at SuperTarget.
 If you’ve noticed they are my go-to source for party cakes: decently priced and pretty tasty.
 I think they do an excellent job decorating.
 See some other cakes here and here.

 What I typically do is bring in a printout of the invite or some of the party elements and have them match the cake to it.
 For the Where the Wild Things Are baby shower theme, I had them do the yellow crown and add in little dots around it.
 I wanted to keep it simple because the real show stopper is the cake topper.

 I love how this turned out.
-I actually used my Silhouette Cameo to cut out all of the pieces, but it can easily be hand cut too.
+I used my Silhouette Cameo to cut out all of the pieces, but it can easily be hand cut too.
 Once all the pieces were cut out, I had it assembled in about 20 minutes.
 I love how the cake looked with it, but I took it one step further.